Lowey Dannenberg P.C. Investigates Airbnb, Inc. for Potential Violations of Securities Laws

-/EIN News/ -- NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg, P.C. a preeminent law firm in obtaining redress for investors, is investigating violations of securities laws and/or other business practices involving the directors and officers of Airbnb, Inc. (“Airbnb” or the “Company”) (NASDAQ: ABNB).
+NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg, P.C. a preeminent law firm in obtaining redress for investors, is investigating violations of securities laws and/or other business practices involving the directors and officers of Airbnb, Inc. ("Airbnb" or the "Company") ABNB.

 If you are a purchaser of Airbnb common stock and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact our attorneys at (914) 733-7256 or via email to Radhika Gupta (rgupta@lowey.com) or Andrea Farah (afarah@lowey.com) you can call us at 914-733-7256 to know more about this investigation.